praabindhp/List_ADT-Array/README.md

     8. Element is at position

+    9. List Empty ?

-    9. List is not empty
+        9.1.
+List is not empty

-    10.
+        9.2.
+List is empty

 The GCC File Also Have Been Pushed.